Home

 Most dental pain can be seen because something in the oral cavity caused it, and it can be observed or is visible on an X-ray.

-In contrast to oral pain, TMJ pain can be transient and may worsen with tension or even after periods of prolonged talking or chewing.
+In contrast to oral pain, TMJ (Temporomandibular Joint) pain can be transient and may worsen with tension or even after periods of prolonged talking or chewing.

-According to Dr Vijay K Asrani, it is so because a lot of patients opt for unwanted dental treatments when the problem lies in TMJ disorder.
-That is why you need to consult an experienced TMJ doctor in Ahmedabad when jaw pain does not subside with routine dental care.
+According to Dr Vijay K Asrani, it is so because a lot of patients opt for unwanted dental treatments when the problem lies in TMJ (Temporomandibular Joint) disorder.
+That is why you need to consult an experienced TMJ (Temporomandibular Joint) doctor in Ahmedabad when jaw pain does not subside with routine dental care.

-Teeth are just the start in a TMJ specialist’s world.
+Teeth are just the start in a TMJ (Temporomandibular Joint) specialist’s world.
 The evaluation includes :

 Imaging may be recommended in some cases to analyse joint position and disc movement.
 This comprehensive approach is beneficial in elucidating.
 If the pain is musculoskeletal, joint-related, dental or a combination of causes.